Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 - azure-active-directory
   - microsoft-identity-platform

-name: "Enable your Java Servlet web app to sign in users and call Microsoft Graph with the Microsoft identity platform"
+name: "Add authorization using app roles & roles claims to a Java servlet web app that signs-in users with the Microsoft identity platform"
-urlFragment: "ms-identity-java-servlet-webapp-call-graph"
+urlFragment: "ms-identity-java-servlet-webapp-call-roles"
-description: "This sample demonstrates a Java Servlet web app that signs in users and obtains an access token to call MS Graph with the Microsoft identity platform"
+description: "This sample demonstrates how to add authorization using app roles & roles claims to a Java servlet web app that signs-in users with the Microsoft identity platform"
 ---
 # Enable your Java Servlet web app to sign in users and call Microsoft Graph with the Microsoft identity platform